 What Civil Rights Laws Protect People with Disabilities?

-“Disability rights issues touch every facet of life: employment, housing, transportation—but also just interactions with the world, especially in the face of emerging technology,” says Jessie Weber, a civil rights attorney at Brown Goldstein & Levy in Baltimore.
+Federal and state civil rights laws protect people with disabilities from discrimination in the workplace and other contexts.
+“Disability rights issues touch every facet of life: Employment, housing, transportation — but also interactions with the world, especially in the face of emerging technology,” says Jessie Weber, a civil rights attorney at Brown Goldstein & Levy in Baltimore.

 Jessie Weber

-• Modifying a desk or an office to better suit an employee who is in a wheelchair;
+• Modifying a desk or an office for an employee who is in a wheelchair

 Disability Rights in Housing

-Persons with disabilities have housing rights under federal law through the Fair Housing Act and through state and local government laws.
+Persons with disabilities have housing rights under the federal Fair Housing Act and state and local government laws.
+The Fair Housing Act prohibits discrimination on the basis of disability, race, color, religion, national origin, or familial status.

 Disability Rights in Transportation